Contents

 ensure that the individual matchers being combined outlive the combined

 matcher.
-Note that the negation matcher from !
+Note that the negation matcher from ! also counts

 as combining matcher for this.